Carlos Correa Preview, Player Props: Twins vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 15th in the league.
+- The Pirates pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Pirates have a 4.61 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Pirates' 4.60 team ERA ranks 21st across all league pitching staffs.

+- Pirates pitchers combine to give up 138 home runs (1.1 per game), the ninth-fewest in the league.

+- The Pirates are sending Bido (2-3) to the mound for his ninth start of the season.
+He is 2-3 with a 5.05 ERA and 37 strikeouts in 41 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.